raselah15/OOP244/README.md

 # OPP244
-Arepo for my school work in OOP244 Subject
+A repo for my school work in OOP244 Subject

 - Student Number: 182801233
 - Name: Rasel Ahmmed